 Summary of regional proposals of WTSA Resolutions, proposed mapping to TSAG RGs/WTSA-24 Committees, and a List of regional focal points and ‘coordinator’ for proposals of WTSA Resolutions (see Section 7 above).

-She thanked support from contributors, participants and TSB secretary to this success of RG-WTSA in this study period.

 9 Any other business

-None.
+After thanked contributors and meeting participants for their active involvement and fruitful discussions, associate Rapporteurs and TSB counsellors for their important assistance, Ms Fang Li, RG-WTSA Rapporteur, announced her resign of TSAG RG-WTSA Rapporteurship after this TSAG meeting.

 10 Report of this TSAG RG-WTSA meeting

-The meeting reviewed a preliminary draft report of the TSAG RG-WTSA meeting in TD519.
+Due to lack of time, the meeting reviewed very briefly a preliminary draft report of the TSAG RG-WTSA meeting in TD519.

 11 Closure

-The Rapporteur closed the RG-WTSA meeting at 15:45 on 30 July 2024, promised a draft report of RG-WTSA meeting will be posted as TD519R1 soon and before TSAG-WP1 closing plenary.
-She thanked contributors and meeting participants for their active involvement and fruitful discussions, associate Rapporteurs and TSB counsellors for their important assistance.
+The Rapporteur closed the RG-WTSA meeting at 16:13 on 30 July 2024, promised a draft report of RG-WTSA meeting will be posted as TD519R1 soon and before TSAG-WP1 closing plenary.

 ___________________